Limiting your smartphone use can be challenging. Here are some tools that can help you depend on it less frequently.

-Quitting your phone is hard work and also, you shouldn’t do it.
+Quitting your phone is hard.
+But also, why would you want to?
 Just because technology creeps you out doesn’t mean that the world and our current culture will change.
-No matter how vintage we want our lives to be, there are great technological developments that we shouldn’t miss out on because we tend to depend a lot on our devices.
+No matter how vintage we want our lives to be, there are great technological developments that we shouldn’t miss out on because, like it or not, our current devices are things that we often need to rely on.

-What should be solved is how much time we waste on them, which can also be complicated.
+What should be addressed, however, is how much time we waste on them.
 Although you can always quit social media entirely by deleting the apps, there’s no reason why you should let go of something that brings you joy.
 The best thing you can do is monitor your phone usage and limit its power over you, buying yourself other devices and tools that can split up your phone’s tasks more evenly.

 Check out five cheap and simple things you can do in order to reduce how much you depend on your phone.